xyphro/UsbGpib/README.md

 After further testing I will also push the sourcecode of this image.

-## Firmware update to Version 2,  for 1 or 2 LEDs
+# Firmware update to Version 2,  for 1 or 2 LEDs
+by D F Conway Oct 2024
 The source code has been modifed to run on the version 1 single red LED adapter, or the version 2 red & green LED adapter.
 The same source code is used for both versions.
-Any update to the source code will be available to run on versions 1 or 2.
+Any future update to the source code will be available to run on versions 1 or 2.
 The source code includes a directive that will compile for version 1 or 2.
+The source code for version 1 and 2 is compiled from the same files, therefore the name of the compiled BIN or HEX files will be the same for both versions of the software.

 Version 1 firmware will run on version 2 hardware, and vice versa.
-The only symptoms will be that the LEDs won't light up when expected.
+The only side effects will be that the LEDs won't light up when expected.
+There will be no effect on the usb-gpib communications.

+The Xyphro version 2 hardware grounds a MCU pin to enable software detection of the hardware version.
+This software does not use that feature because it would require a test for hardware version most times an LED is powered, or not.
+Adding tests has the potential to slow down gpib/usb communications.

 To compile version 1 or 2 firmware, comment in or out the VER2 directive found in the TestAndMeasurement.c source code file.

+#Firmware Compile and Load Scripts
+by D F Conway Oct 2024
+Compiling the source code requires avr-gcc.
+Loading the firmware onto the adapter requires avr-dude and a programmer.
+The Windows batch file will load the firmware onto the adapter.
+The Linux script will compile the source code, and load the firmware onto the adapter.
+The script will attempt to load the firmware regardless of the success or failure of the compilation attempt.
+Modify both the batch and script to suit your file paths.

 # Hardware